Nathan Bedford Forrest

-Nathan Bedford Forrest (July 13, 1821 – October 29, 1877) was a general in the Army of the Confederate States of America during the American Civil War.
-After the war ended, Forrest was elected to lead the Reconstruction-era Ku Klux Klan as its first and only Grand Wizard, though not a founding member, serving almost two years from the 1867 inception of his title, until his order to dissolve the organization in January 1869.
+Nathan Bedford Forrest (July 13, 1821 – October 29, 1877) was a Confederate general, noted for his aggressive cavalry tactics and rapid rise from private to general during the American Civil War.
+After the war, Forrest was inaugurated as the first Grand Wizard of the Reconstruction-era Ku Klux Klan.

-Before the Civil War, Forrest amassed substantial wealth as a horse and cattle trader, real estate broker, slave jail operator, interstate slave trader, and cotton plantation owner.
+Originally born into a poor family, as a young man Forrest would amass substantial wealth as a horse and cattle trader, real estate broker, and cotton plantation owner, and was also directly involved in the interstate slave trade, including operating a slave jail in Memphis.
 In June 1861, shortly after the Civil War began with the splitting of the United States into the Union and the Confederacy, Forrest enlisted in the Confederate Army.
 Forrest became one of the few soldiers during the war to enlist as a private and be promoted to general without previous military training.
 An expert cavalry leader, Forrest was given command of a cavalry corps and established new doctrines for mobile forces, earning him the nickname "The Wizard of the Saddle".
 He used his cavalry troops as mounted infantry and often deployed artillery as the lead in battle, thus helping to "revolutionize cavalry tactics".

-In April 1864, in what has been called "one of the bleakest, saddest events of American military history", troops under Forrest's command at the Battle of Fort Pillow massacred hundreds of surrendered Union Army troops, free blacks and Tennessean Southern Unionists.
-The slaughter, which is perhaps the most infamous application of the Confederate no-quarter policy for black combatants, was blamed on Forrest in many newspapers in the North, and the stories of the killings may have strengthened the Union's resolve to win the war.
-Forrest's level of responsibility for the massacre is still widely debated by historians.
+In April 1864, at the Battle of Fort Pillow, Confederate forces under Forrest's command killed a large number of Union troops after the fort had effectively ceased resistance, most of them black soldiers.
+Contemporary Northern newspapers and congressional investigations held Forrest responsible, while later historians have differed over whether the killings resulted from explicit orders, loss of control during the assault, or racialized battlefield practices within the Confederate army.

-Forrest joined the Ku Klux Klan in 1867, two years after the organization's founding, and was elected its first Grand Wizard.
+Forrest joined the Ku Klux Klan in the fall of 1866, and was elected its first Grand Wizard in the spring of 1867.
 The group was a secretive network of dens across the post-war South, where politically active black people and their allies were threatened, assaulted and murdered.
-The Klan, with Forrest at the lead, suppressed the voting rights of blacks through violence and intimidation during the elections of 1868.
-In 1869, Forrest expressed disillusionment with the terrorist group's lack of discipline, and issued a letter ordering the dissolution of the Ku Klux Klan as well as the destruction of its costumes; he then withdrew from the organization.
+During Forrest's tenure as Grand Wizard, Klan organizations across the South used violence and intimidation to suppress Black political participation in the elections of 1868, although historians disagree about the extent of Forrest's direct control over local operations.
+In 1869, Forrest expressed disillusionment with what historians have described as the Klan's campaign of racial terror and its lack of centralized discipline, and issued a letter ordering the dissolution of the Ku Klux Klan as well as the destruction of its costumes; he then withdrew from the organization.
 Forrest later denied being a Klan member, and in the 1870s twice made statements in support of racial harmony and black dignity.
 During the last years of his life, he served on the board of a railroad and farmed President's Island using convict labor.
 Forrest died of illness in 1877, at the age of 56.